mempoolco/drafts/utxo-torrent/utxo-torrent.md

 Needs 8 subsets = 160MB
 Shares 2:1 subsets = 320MB
 ```
-should be enable to validate the UTXO set and improve the privacy, compared to using a conventional utxo indexing service or BIP37 bloom filter.
+those figures should be enough to validate the UTXO set and improve the privacy, compared to using a conventional utxo indexing.

-Using a 8 over 1024 set means to discard 1016 scripts, leading to slow addresses generation.
+Using a 8-on-1024 addresses subset means to discard 1016 scripts on average, leading to slow addresses generation.
-Even increasing the fragmentation to 200% or 1000% doesn't seems to improve this side.
+Even increasing the defragmentation to 200% or 1000% doesn't seems to improve this side, as with a subset size of 80 a client should still discard nearly 1000 scripts.

-Regarding privacy, isntead, increasing the seed radio, dramatically increases it, as every chunk is supposed to hold roughly 80.000 scripts at the time of writing.
+On the privacy side, instead, increasing the seed ratio leads to a drastical improvement, as every chunk is supposed to hold roughly 80.000 scripts at the time of writing, having 8 chunks would mean to track 640.000 possible outputs.

-To address the issue, a pool of "sharded scripts" could be generated in advance, using idle times.
+To address the slow addresses generation issue, a pool of "sharded scripts" could be generated in advance, using idle times.

 #### Authoring and distribution of the UTXO set: